Suzanne Pyle

 First, these are two entirely different methods of screening for breast cancer and thermograms in no way replace mammograms.
 Mammograms detect structure or anatomy such as a tumor; thermograms detect a process or physiology like inflammation or angiogenesis.

-Second, mammograms use radiation and compression; thermograms use neither – so there is no damage to fragile, cellular DNA and there is no risk from radiation (and even though mammograms use low radiation, THERE IS NO SAFE LOW RADIATION).
-For women with BRCA 1or 2, please click on "Research" and then "Clinical Studies."
+Second, mammograms use radiation and compression; thermograms use neither – so there is no damage to fragile, cellular DNA.

 Third, thermograms view a larger area (all the way up parallel to and under the arm pit) which is one of the reasons why they have a better detection rate.